scottlv95/TensorFlow_Projects/Crypto/README.md

 (CUDnn version used automatically with "tanh" set as activation function) 3 layers of LSTM followed by 1 Dense layer and an output layer.

-Just running 10 epochs to predict LTC_USD as gives an average validation-accuracy of around 58%
+Just running 10 epochs to predict LTC_USD as gives an validation-accuracy of our best model of around 58% This is just a simple script to start learning tensorflow, not for any real usage!